Teacher App - Class Schedule & Attendance Management App

 Optimize Student Learning and Achievement with These 19 Strategies

 These strategies also impact the student’s life outside of the classroom.

 Be positive minded.
 Teach each lesson with a positive mind frame.
 A negative approach towards your students can provide negative results.
 Be strict, but be positive.
 However, too much control can spoil everything.

 Teachers can use any word, signal or sound to grab student’s attention during class.
 Popular signals include hand signal, where teacher raises his/her hand and waits for complete silence in the classroom, bells, whistles, turn off the lights, or even claps.
 Make sure not to continue with your lessons until all the students listen to you.

 Changes in the seating chart can bring in the discipline in your class.
 It is the cheapest form of managing our class.
 Make sure to seat the children where their attention is directed towards you.
 They should be able to clearly see board and screens as well.

 You should also learn the skills you need to successfully plan and teach motivating lessons.
 Updated lessons and course structure is essential to the process of teaching and learning.
 A new teacher must be ready to spend the necessary time developing interesting lessons.

 5. Give and Take Respect

 To be respected by your students you should also respect them.
 A warm, personal greeting for each student at the beginning of the day and a farewell at the end would be good.
-Also have general talk with them.
+Also, have the general talk with them.
 Know what the student does at home.
-Do he read, play games or even watch TV.
+Do he read, plays games or even watch TV.

 6. Get them Involved in Extracurricular Activities